All Products

 payment_type = "Subscription"

-# The edition of Cloud Firewall.
-Valid values: premium_version, enterprise_version, and ultimate_version.
+# Edition.
+Valid values: premium_version, enterprise_version, ultimate_version.

 spec = "premium_version"

-# The number of public IP addresses that can be protected.
-Valid values: 20 to 4000.
+# Number of public IP addresses to protect.
+Valid values: 20-4000.

 ip_number = 20